After Knife Attack Near Costitx: How Secure Are Protective Orders in Mallorca?

 Key question: Why doesn't a temporary restraining order always work when it matters?

 In the early hours of a Sunday, a quiet country lane near Costitx became a crime scene: a 35-year-old woman was attacked with a knife by her former partner while leaving a country house and was critically injured in the neck.
-SAMU 061 emergency crews transported her in critical condition to Son Espases, and Guardia Civil officers arrested the alleged attacker shortly afterwards.
+SAMU 061 emergency crews transported her in critical condition to Son Espases, and Guardia Civil officers arrested the alleged attacker shortly afterwards, as reported in Shock in Costitx: Knife Attack on Ex-Partner — What Fails in the Protection System.
 A temporary restraining order had been issued against him; he is said to have been previously convicted for a similar act of violence.

 The facts are brutally simple: the attacker allegedly waited on the property, smashed a window and attacked the woman as she was getting into her car.
 Several stab wounds were so deep that vessels in the neck were injured.
 The woman fought back and suffered cuts to her hands.
 Neighbourly help was crucial: several people found her and called emergency services.
 This likely prevented even worse outcomes.